mongodb/docs-realm/source/includes/rql.rst

    .. literalinclude:: /examples/generated/realm-query-language/realm-query-language.snippet.string-operators.js
       :language: javascript

-ObjectID and UUID Operators
+ObjectId and UUID Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can query :manual:`BSON ObjectIDs </reference/method/ObjectId>` and
+You can query :manual:`BSON ObjectIds </reference/method/ObjectId>` and
 :manual:`UUIDs </reference/method/UUID/>`.
 These data types are often used as primary keys.

-To query with ObjectIDs, put a string representation of the ObjectID you're evaluating
+To query with ObjectIds, put a string representation of the ObjectId you're evaluating
-in ``oid(<ObjectID String>)``.
+in ``oid(<ObjectId String>)``.

 .. code-block:: js